 That’s all very technical but let me shrink it down.
 Apart from a few screens that use shortcuts that have their own drawbacks, the AG271QG has among the fastest refresh rate panel you can buy and it shows.
 This is one of those things that doesn’t really make sense until you see it but once you do you’ll wonder how you gamed without it.

 Price: ±£ 615

 Included Cables: HDMI, Displayport, 3.5mm audio, USB 3.0 Cable, power cable.

 AOC, “Admiral Overseas Corporation”, was founded in Taiwan in 1967 and is now part of TPV Technology Limited, a PC monitor manufacturer who ships around 15 million monitors worldwide per year.

-The AG271QG is a very strikingly designed monitor that exudes gaming – from the red accents to the all metal base and the flip down headphone hook.
+The AG271QG is a very strikingly designed monitor that exudes gaming – from the red accents to the all-metal base and the flip down headphone hook.
 All the controls are on the bottom right of the screen and are fairly standard both in their use and the menus they bring up.
-They’re clickable switches with a good actions and include a physical on/off switch.
+They’re clickable switches with good actions and include a physical on/off switch.

 Connectivity is limited to HDMI and Display Port 1.2 – this isn’t a knock just a result of the monitor being GSync compatible and will serve most users well.